TigerOnVaseline/ata-secure-erase/README.md

 Suited to minimal Linux environments, or for those who object to use of Python on religious grounds.

-For sensitive uses, care should be taken to validate the erasure, or first overwrite the drive with a pass of zeroes:
+For sensitive uses (particularly with SSDs), care should be taken to validate the erasure, or first overwrite the drive with a pass of zeroes:

 https://www.usenix.org/legacy/event/fast11/tech/full_papers/Wei.pdf

 ## Usage

-	./ata-secure-erase.sh [-f] device
+	$ sudo ./ata-secure-erase.sh [-f] device
-	./ata-secure-erase.sh -l
+	$ sudo ./ata-secure-erase.sh -l

 	 -f 	Don't prompt before erasing
 	 -l 	List disks